Eian-IRCA/Web-Application/README.md

-# Object Detection using YOLOv8 and Tensorflow.js
+# Face Spoof and Real Detection using YOLOv11n and Tensorflow.js

 Web Application using tensorflow.js with `webgl` backend.